syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ## Comment tip

-The SfCellGrid provides support for adding the Excel-like comment tip to the individual cells.
+The Excel-like Grid provides support for adding the Excel-like comment tip to the individual cells.
 This acts as note that provides more information about the data in an individual cell on mouse hover.

 When a cell has a comment, a red indicator appears in the corner of the cell.
 When resetting the pointer on the cell, the comment appears.